 This academic program is primarily designed for those who wish to enter the workforce immediately following graduation, however, the program has articulation agreements in place for graduates of the program who wish to complete a bachelor's degree after graduation.
 Licensure is obtained by successfully completing the National Boards in Dental Hygiene and the Commission on Dental Competency Assessments Clinical Licensure Examination.

-- All applicants accepted into the Dental Hygiene Program must be able
+All students interested in this program should review the Technical Standards Policy. applicants accepted into the Dental Hygiene Program must be able

 to meet the department's technical standards as outlined in the Technical Standards Policy.